Percapio/signINsignOUT/README.md

 To test the program, update your *start_app* function to add an additonal button check and run the *fetch_user* function.
 ```
 elif button == 'Submit':
     fetch_user(phone_number)
 ```

 Now, time to test the program.

 ![alt text](./images/screen2.png 'A Wild Modal has Appeared')

 Awesome!
-Looks like everythig works!
+Looks like everything works!
 Almost done.
 Onwards!

 <br />

-## Complete the Program
+## Section 5: Complete the Program
 ### Proper Input Sanitizing

-While you are in the *start_app* function, add a few steps to implement some basic sanitization on the input.
+While you are currently in the *start_app* function, you will want to enhance your program by adding some basic input sanitization.
 You don't want someone to accidently inject a script into your program and cause some unintended effects.

-First, add *try and except* statements inside the *Submit* check.
-Then write the clauses to check if the input is number values and to notify the users when the input is not.
+The most straightforward way to do so is to use error checking statements like *try and except*.
 ```
 elif button == 'Submit':
     phone_number = values['input_box']